-Signal Name Pin No. Туре State During Reset Signal Description TC1 48 Schmitt Input/ Output Input, pull-up enabled TC1 - Timer C, Channel 1 (RXD0) Output Receive Data - SCI0 receive data input (GPIOC5) Schmitt Input/ Output Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
-After reset, the default state is TC1. ĪRQĀ 11 Schmitt Input Input, pull-up enabled External Interrupt Request A - The IRQA input is an asynchronous external interrupt request during Stop and Wait mode operation.
-During other operating modes, it is a synchronized external interrupt request which indicates an external device is requesting service.
-It can be programmed to be level-sensitive or negative-edge-triggered.
-(V {PP}) V{PP} - This pin is used for Flash debugging purposes.
-RESET 2 Schmitt Input Input, pull-up enabled Reset - This input is a direct hardware reset on the processor.
-When RESET is asserted low, the hybrid controller is initialized and placed in the reset state.
+Signal Name Pin No. Туре State During Reset Signal Description TD0 116 Schmitt Input/ Output Input, pull-up enabled TD0 -1 - Timer D, Channels 0 and 1 (GPIOE10) TD1 (GPIOE11) 117 Schmitt Input/ Output Port E GPIO - These GPIO pins can be individually programmed as input or output pins.
+At reset, these pins default to Timer functionality.
+To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOE_PUR register.
+See Part 6.5.6 for details.
+IRQA IRQB 54 55 Schmitt Input Input, pull-up enabled External Interrupt Request A and B - The IRQA and IRQB inputs are asynchronous external interrupt requests during Stop and Wait mode operation.
+During other operating modes, they are synchronized external interrupt requests, which indicate an external device is requesting service.
+They can be programmed to be level-sensitive or negative-edge triggered.
+To deactivate the internal pull-up resistor, set the IRQ bit in the SIM_PUDR register.
+See Part 6.5.6 for details.
+RESET 86 Schmitt Input Input, pull-up enabled Reset - This input is a direct hardware reset on the processor.
+When RESET is asserted low, the device is initialized and placed in the reset state.
 A Schmitt trigger input is used for noise immunity.
-The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
+When the RESET pin is deasserted, the initial chip operating mode is latched from the EXTBOOT pin.
+The internal reset signal will be deasserted synchronous with the internal clock after a fixed number of internal clocks.
 To ensure complete hardware reset, RESET and TRST should be asserted together.
-The only exception occurs in a debugging environment when a hardware DSP reset is required and it is necessary not to reset the JTAG/EOnCE module.
-In this case, assert RESET, but do not assert TRST.
+The only exception occurs in a debugging environment when a hardware device reset is required and the